thephpleague/csv/docs/9.0/reader/record-mapping.md

 - the date format via the `format` argument
 - the date timezone if needed  via the `timezone` argument
 - the `default` which is the default value to return if the value is `null`; should be `null` or a parsable date time `string`
-- the `dateClass` the class to use if the property is typed `mixed`.
+- the `className` the class to use if the property is typed `mixed` or any interface that extends `DateTimeInterface`.

-If the property is typed with `mixed` or the `DateTimeInterface`, a `DateTimeImmutable` instance will be used if the `dateClass` argument is not given.
-If given and invalid, an exception will be thrown.
+If the property is typed with:

+- `mixed` or the `DateTimeInterface`, a `DateTimeImmutable` instance will be used if the `className` argument is not given.
+- an interface that extends `DateTimInterface`, the `className` argument **MUST** be given.

+Whenever the `className` argument is required but is invalid or missing an exception will be thrown.

 ### CastToArray

 Converts the value into a PHP `array`.
 You are required to specify the array shape for the conversion to happen.
 The class provides three (3) shapes:

-- `list` converts the string using PHP `explode` function by default the separator called `delimiter` is `,`;
+- `list` converts the string using PHP `explode` function by default the `separator` option is `,`;
-- `csv` converts the string using PHP `str_fgetcsv` function with its default options, the escape character is not available as its usage is not recommended to improve interoperability;
+- `csv` converts the string using PHP `str_getcsv` function with its default `delimiter` and `enclosure` options, the escape character is not available as its usage is not recommended to improve interoperability;
 - `json` converts the string using PHP `json_decode` function with its default options;

-The following are example for each shape expected string value:
+The following are examples for each shape expected string value:

 ```php
 $array['list'] = "1,2,3,4";         //the string contains only a delimiter (shape list)